 FICA Tax Rate: Everything You Need to Know

 The FICA tax rate is the mandatory payroll tax that employers withhold from their employees' wages.
-The money that's withheld goes to the government.
+The money that is withheld goes to the government and is used for the Social Security and Medicare programs.
 Several types of payroll taxes exist, including:

 - FICA, or Federal Insurance Contributions Act

 Along with deducting FICA taxes from employee wages, employers are also legally required to pay the IRS as well as contribute an equal or matching amount per employee contribution.

 Under FICA, there are two types of taxes:

 The taxes that are deducted for Social Security pay for a range of federal programs that provide funding assistance for:

 - The disabled

 Medicare taxes provide funding aid in areas such as hospice care and health care.